Connecting with youths today, empowering them for a better tomorrow.

 This programme encourages NorthLight students to think about personal interests through exposure to various career options available in the airport.

 Social Competence Learning Programme with Metta School

 Metta School students with Autism Spectrum Disorder visit Changi Airport regularly to build up their social and independent living skills.
-CAG staff guide them as they perform tasks such as buying groceries and meals at a food court.
+CAG employees guide them as they perform tasks such as buying groceries and meals at a food court.

 Committed to Youth Development

 Youths are in the stage of their lives where they are working towards achieving their full potential.
 However, for some of them, their aspirations are cut short prematurely due to various circumstances, such as financial difficulties or lack of family support.

 Since 2010, CAG has supported more than 15,000 disadvantaged youths through a variety of programmes and initiatives.
 In addition to partnering Metta School and NorthLight School as our main beneficiaries, Changi Foundation also supports the following charity organisations/Social Service Organisations:

 - Beautiful People

 Close Partnership with Metta School and NorthLight School